clragon/repull/README.md

 The interval defaults to 24 hours.

-You may additionally specify one or multiple regex patterns (one per line) to match against the release tag:
+You may additionally specify one or multiple regex patterns (one per line) to match against the release asset names:

 ```yaml
 sources: